AnthonySalierno/financial-products/README.md

 Anthony's Notes
 -----------------
+To run this app, just clone it from GitHub, run an npm install and then run npm start.

 I used jQuery and Underscore for this coding challenge.
 I spun up a simple server using Node and Express to make AJAX requests.
 I created a file called data.js to function as my database.
 That file also contained some logic for filtering